01-12-2014, 02:23 AM #1

 - Jan 2013

 So, a lot of times there are things that seem to be a big deal and I don't know anything about them.
 Generally this is because I didn't think they seemed all that awesome when I heard of them so I didn't bother to learn anything about them.
 Minecraft falls into this category.

 I know it's a game and I know a lot of kids are really into it and I know some people state it has educational value.

 So, can anyone fill me in on why some people think it is so great and whether or not it is violent?
 I am very, very picky about violence in media and avoid it much more strictly than most people.

 Saw the other thread about "Minecraft School" and decided to post here.

 Not real sure what it's all about, but I have 3 children and they love it.
 I have heard them use words that they only know bc of this game.
-So, vocab building?JenniferJ - Very busy wife of a triathlete and momma of 3.
+So, vocab building?JenniferJ - Busy wife of a bike racer and momma of 3 swimmers.

 The Big Deal things of the moment usually bypass us too, including Minecraft.
 DS played it once and had zero interest in it.
 He does like Sim City, which might be a similar concept, but seems much more complex (dealing with diverse economic issues of your town, building infrastructure keeping with the citizens various needs in mind, balancing industry and quality of life needs and so on).
 Minecraft looked to me like virtual building with Lego like bricks?Mama to one son (12)